SoundScience/Automated-detection-and-detection-range-of-titi-monkey-duets/README.md

 - **Script 1**: Contains code related to determining the temporal distrubution, source level and attenuation of duets.
 - **Script 2**: Contains code related to calculating the detection radius and detection distance of duets.
 - **Script 3**: Contains code using an automated detection tool from the R-package *monitoR* , written by Jon Katz and Sasha Hafner and published in Katz et al. (2016), for automated detection of titi duets in audio files.
-- **Script 4**: This script is a modified version of the PAMGuide script written by Nathan Merchant, published in Merchant et al. (2015).
-The primary modifications made are...
+- **Script 4**: This script is a modified version of the PAMGuide script written by Nathan D. Merchant, published in Merchant et al. (2015).
+The primary modifications made are noted in the header of the file.
 Please refer to [Appendix S1](https://besjournals-onlinelibrary-wiley-com.ezproxy.lib.utexas.edu/action/downloadSupplement?doi=10.1111%2F2041-210X.12330&file=mee312330-sup-0001-AppendixS1.pdf) in the Merchant et al. (2015) paper for detailed instructions on how to use the package.

 ## ***Data*** Directory